SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 But if that had been the only lesson I had ever learned about eating I would have developed into a hedonist and that would have been good neither for my waistline or long term health.

 Eating, one of life’s greatest delights, ought to be enjoyed fully.

 But eating, even when enjoyed with another of life’s great delights — great conversation — is not the only thing that makes life worthwhile.

 ### A Holistic View of Food: Part of a Flourishing Life

 Food is something we enjoy alongside many other values that taken together as an integrated whole, make our lives joyous.

+> Eating, one of life’s greatest delights, ought to be enjoyed fully.

 **We cannot decide the true value of something by itself**, but only with an understanding of how it contributes, alongside a multitude of other values large and small, to a **flourishing life**.